nguyenpham/ocgdb/README.md

 q[5-7] >= 2     the total of Black Queens from row 5 to row 7 must be equal or larger than 2
 ```

+### Comments
+Any text after // will be trimmed out.

 Some other examples:

 ```
 // find all positions having 3 White Queens
 Q = 3

+// 3 White Queens, written in revert way
+3 = Q

 // Find all positions having two Black Rooks in the middle squares r[e4, e5, d4, d5] = 2